 Whatabout rosé I hear you ask?
 Yes please!
 Ok, so maybe I drink too much French rosé.
 Yes that’s it, that’s what’ll get me.
 Great, noted.
 Oh For Fuck’s Sake!
 I cry out loud, the rosé we drink is relatively light and has fewer preservatives.
 Nope, not buying into that.

 Am I happy?
-Hell yeah, most of the time, and I am very fine with that.
-You can read my take on Whole Happiness throughout this website, but in short I believe we are not wired to be happy all the time and that happiness is a multi-faceted emotion that gets far too much airplay to be the one size fits all.
+Hell yeah, most of the time, and I am very fine with that, and I believe we are not wired to be happy all the time and that happiness is a multi-faceted emotion that gets far too much airplay to be the one size fits all.
 How can we tell if we are happy if we have nothing to compare it to?
 To put this into food, how do you benefit from the great buffet of life if you do not have a choice?
 I learnt this from Esther Hicks’ book The Amazing Power of Deliberate Intent.

 Out of the blue, turning 50 had a much greater impact on me than I had expected.
 I began to compare aspects of my life to others.
 Focusing on the lack and not my extraordinary life experience, two exceptional careers to date, a well documented love of the good life, a great love, fabulous friendships, and a dinky-di, she’ll be right mate attitude for which I am truly grateful.
 But ageing comes with a few dings.
 I thought about my car, a 1994 Mercedes named Lotus Merkedes that has done more than 380,000 km.
 She shows no signs of giving in except for a bit of rust from living by the ocean and carrying a surfboard on her head, and just needs a bit of a touch up each year.